paigerackley/classification-project/README.md

  ### Audience:
 > - My target audience is for fellow Codeup Students and staff.

+ ### Deliverables:
+> - A final report notebook
+> - A final report notebook presentation
+> - All necessary modules to make my project reproducible

+### Nice to haves (With more time):
+> - On your best model, a chart visualizing how it performed on test would be valuable.

 ### Initial Hypothesis: Churn is most directly associated with 4 factors: Senior citizens, electronic checks, fiber optic internet, and tech support